niuers/Distributed-System-Design-Review/Stream Processing.md

 5. Put another way: if state changes over time, and you join with some state, what point in time do you use for the join
 6. In data warehouses, this issue is known as a slowly changing dimension (SCD), and it is often addressed by using a unique identifier for a particular version of the joined record:
 ## Fault Tolerance
+1. The same issue of fault tolerance arises in stream processing, but it is less straightfor‐ ward to handle: waiting until a task is finished before making its output visible is not an option, because a stream is infinite and so you can never finish processing it.
+1. In particular, the batch approach to fault tolerance ensures that the output of the batch job is the same as if nothing had gone wrong, even if in fact some tasks did fail.
+It appears as though every input record was processed exactly once—no records are skipped, and none are processed twice.
+Although restarting tasks means that records may in fact be processed multiple times, the visible effect in the output is as if they had only been processed once.
+This principle is known as exactly-once semantics, although effectively-once would be a more descriptive term

+### Microbatching and checkpointing
+1. One solution is to break the stream into small blocks, and treat each block like a min‐ iature batch process.
+This approach is called microbatching, and it is used in Spark Streaming
+2. Microbatching also implicitly provides a tumbling window equal to the batch size (windowed by processing time, not event timestamps); any jobs that require larger windows need to explicitly carry over state from one microbatch to the next.
+3. A variant approach, used in Apache Flink, is to periodically generate rolling check‐ points of state and write them to durable storage
+4. The checkpoints are triggered by bar‐ riers in the message stream, similar to the boundaries between microbatches, but without forcing a particular window size.
+5. as soon as output leaves the stream processor (for example, by writing to a database, sending messages to an external message broker, or sending emails), the framework is no longer able to discard the output of a failed batch.
+In this case, restarting a failed task causes the external side effect to happen twice, and micro‐ batching or checkpointing alone is not sufficient to prevent this problem.

+### Transactions: Atomic commit revisited
+1. In order to give the appearance of exactly-once processing in the presence of faults, we need to ensure that all outputs and side effects of processing an event take effect if and only if the processing is successful.
+### Idempotence
+1. Our goal is to discard the partial output of any failed tasks so that they can be safely retried without taking effect twice.
+Distributed transactions are one way of achieving that goal, but another way is to rely on idempotence
+2. An idempotent operation is one that you can perform multiple times, and it has the same effect as if you performed it only once.
+3. Relying on idempotence implies several assumptions: restarting a failed task must replay the same messages in the same order (a log-based message broker does this), the process‐ ing must be deterministic, and no other node may concurrently update the same value [98, 99].
+4. When failing over from one processing node to another, fencing may be required (see “The leader and the lock” on page 301) to prevent interference from a node that is thought to be dead but is actually alive.
+Despite all those caveats, idempotent opera‐ tions can be an effective way of achieving exactly-once semantics with only a small overhead

+### Rebuilding state after a failure
+1. Any stream process that requires state—for example, any windowed aggregations (such as counters, averages, and histograms) and any tables and indexes used for joins—must ensure that this state can be recovered after a failure.
+2. One option is to keep the state in a remote datastore and replicate it, although having to query a remote database for each individual message can be slow
+3. An alternative is to keep state local to the stream processor, and replicate it periodically
+4. Samza and Kafka Streams replicate state changes by sending them to a dedicated Kafka topic with log compaction, similar to change data capture
+5.